-Drilling into offshore oil and gas fields with high pressure, temperature, H2S-gases, and weak formations such as sand, limestone and fissures will often face challenges such as narrow safe drilling fluid density window, multiple pressure systems in vertical direction, and high pressure zones.
+Drilling into offshore oil and gas fields with high pressure, temperature, H2S-gases, and weak formations often meets many challenges, such as narrow drilling fluid density window, multiple pressure systems in vertical direction, and high pressure zones.
 Drilling operations at such fields are more prone to serious problems (here referred to as drilling incidents), such as lost circulation and uncontrolled influx to well ("kick"), and blowouts (to environment) compared to (less demanding) oil and gas fields.
-These drilling incidents can result in unplanned downtime (which are costly) or may develop into large accidents, with the potential to cause fatalities, environmental damages, and full or partially loss of drilling facility and well (Crichton et al., 2005; Holland, 1997; Skogdalen et al., 2011).
+These drilling incidents can result in unplanned downtime (which are costly) or may develop into large accidents, with the potential to cause fatalities, environmental damages, and full or partial loss of drilling facility and well (Crichton et al., 2005; Holland, 1997; Skogdalen et al., 2011).
 For example, the well-known Macondo blowout that occurred during the last stage of a drilling operation resulted in 11 fatalities and the largest oil spill in the history of offshore oil and gas industry.
-Predicting early kick or lost circulation, and taking necessary precautions, have been regarded as key measures to avoid such kind of disastrous accidents (Khan and Abbasi, 1999; Skogdalen and Vinnem, 2012).
+It is necessary to predict early kick or lost circulation, and then take necessary precautions, so as to avoid such kind of disastrous accidents (Khan and Abbasi, 1999; Skogdalen and Vinnem, 2012).

-Kick is the first warning and step towards a blowout, and it is therefore important to detect a kick as early as possible and to implement efficient measures in due time.
-Mud weight and circulation is the primary barrier to prevent kicks, and lost circulation is an early indication of a kick under development.
-It is reported that drilling operations often experience loss of circulation, and it is therefore important to direct the attention to avoid and manage this situation.
+Kick is the first warning towards a blowout and it is therefore important to detect a kick as early as possible and to implement efficient measures in due time.
+Mud weight and circulation are the primary barriers to prevent kicks, and lost circulation is an early indication of a kick under development.
+It is therefore important to direct the attention to avoid and manage this situation.
 A loss of circulation occurs when the bottom hole pressure in the wellbore is higher than the formation pressure, allowing (or forcing) the drilling fluid to flow into the formation.
-Several researchers have focused on the effects of lost circulation (Shen, 2015; Yan et al., 2015), and proposed measures to reduce such effects (Alexander, 1989; Sheremetov et al., 2008).
-Lost circulation is usually accompanied by wellbore stability problems, damage of reservoir near well bottom, and stuck pipe, and these are the main reasons why kick and even blowout can occur as a consequence.
-Managed pressure drilling (MPD) technology is developed to avoid flow of drilling fluid into the formation, and MPD is therefore an important measure to avoid loss of circulation and eliminate lost circulation-kick incidents (Hannegan, 2006; Hannegan & Fisher, 2005).
-Consequently, the effects of MPD should be included in risk assessments associated with loss of circulation.
+Several researchers have focused on the effects of lost circulation (Shen, 2015; Yan et al., 2015), and proposed measures to reduce such effects (Sheremetov et al., 2008).
+In terms of the causes, lost circulation is usually accompanied by wellbore stability problems, damage of reservoir near well bottom and stuck pipe, and these are the main reasons why kick and even blowout can occur as a consequence.
+Managed pressure drilling (MPD) technology has been developed and widely used to avoid flow of drilling fluid into the formation (Hannegan, 2006; Hannegan & Fisher, 2005), and the effects of MPD should be included in risk assessments associated with loss of circulation.

-Bayesian networks (BNs) is a flexible approach to include the effects of drilling systems along with other risk influencing factors like well conditions and physical measurements.
+Bayesian networks (BNs) is a flexible approach to analyze the effects of risk influencing factors like well conditions and physical measurements.
 Abimbola et al. (2015) have, for example, proposed a BN-based risk model that considers potential scenarios for different pressure regimes.
 BNs may be derived from other frequently used models, such as bow-ties (BTs), fault trees (FTs) and event trees (ETs), for example with basis in the BTs, FTs and ETs developed by Khakzad et al. (2013).
-Bhandari et al. (2015) applied BN method to investigate different risk factors associated with MPD and underbalanced drilling deep water drilling technologies with respect to blowout accidents.
-Other approaches for modeling risk also exist: Xue et al. (2013) have proposed a safety barrier-based accident model for blowouts which is consider the effects of three-level well control (i.e. control using drilling fluid, control using circulation and shut-in).
-Ataallahi and Shadizadeh (2015) have introduced Delphi and fuzzy approach into a risk analysis model, and used this model to find and compare the main risk influencing factors in exploration drilling, of well completion, and workover of wells after the well has been put into production phase.
+Bhandari et al. (2015) have applied BN method to investigate different risk factors associated with MPD and underbalanced drilling deep water drilling technologies with respect to blowout accidents.
+Other approaches for modeling risk also exist: Xue et al. (2013) have proposed a safety barrier-based accident model for blowouts which considers the effects of three-level well control.
+Ataallahi and Shadizadeh (2015) have introduced Delphi and fuzzy approach into a risk analysis model, and used this model to find the main risk influencing factors in different type of wells.